Founded in 2020.

 What is the review process?

-3. Reviews are presented to the board and must be unanimously approved before being posted.
+- Reviews are presented to the board, revised and clarified by the group, and must be unanimously approved before being posted.

 How did you create your review template/process?